blambeau/summaryse/README.md

     end
     [1, 4, 12, 7].summaryse(:comma_join) # => "1, 4, 12, 7"

+## Aggregator objects

+Sometimes it is useful to use your own objects as aggregators.
+For this, simply provide them a to_summaryse function that returns an aggregation function:

+    class Foo
+      def to_summaryse; :sum; end
+    end
+    [1, 2, 3].summaryse(Foo.new).should eq(6)

+Returned object is anything that can be seen as an aggregation function: a Symbol, a Proc, a Hash, an Array, or even another such object:

+    class Bar
+      def to_summaryse; Foo.new; end
+    end
+    [1, 2, 3].summaryse(Bar.new).should eq(6)

 # Contribute, Versioning and so on.

 As usual: the code is on {http://github.com/blambeau/summaryse github}, I follow